SomeWeekendReading/someweekendreading.github.io/_posts/2025-10-06-doctorow-on-ai.md

 > down in the nearest ditch and die."

 In 1811 at the height of the cloth-making revolution in England, oligarch, aristocrats, and monopolies were the rule of the day.
-This is the inevitable way in which they warp human minds.
-Like the fictionsl [ring of Sauron](https://en.wikipedia.org/wiki/One_Ring), this sort of economic power tempts with great fantasies of fascist power, but morally destroys the holder in the end.
+This is the inevitable way in which those things warp human minds.
+Like the fictional [ring of Sauron](https://en.wikipedia.org/wiki/One_Ring), this sort of economic power tempts with great fantasies of fascist power, but in the end morally rots the holder to destruction.

-That is, of course, a _dark and hopeless_ fantasy:
+That is, of course, a _dark and hopeless_ fantasy on the part of the wealthy:

 > Finally: __AI cannot do your job, but an AI salesman can 100% convince your boss to fire
 > you and replace you with an AI that can't do your job__, and when the bubble bursts, the